MarouaneRag/FightYoutubeAddiction/README.md

 To install, simply open a new tab.

-- Download the files (Download -> ZIP button)
 - Go to  `chrome://extensions`
 - Enable developer mode
+- Download the files here (Download -> ZIP button)
-- Click import extension
+- Click import extension and import them
-- Select the files
+- Check "Enable extension in incognito" from settings (optional)

 And enjoy your new **productive** life !